Namdhari FC pile up more misery for TRAU FC in battle of tailenders - www.lokmattimes.com

 Namdhari FC pile up more misery for TRAU FC in battle of tailenders

-Kalyani, Dec 17 Namdhari FC were back to winning ways as they edged past TRAU FC 2-1 at ...
+Kalyani (West Bengal)[India], December 18 : Namdhari FC were back to winning ways as they edged past TRAU FC ...

-Kalyani, Dec 17 Namdhari FC were back to winning ways as they edged past TRAU FC 2-1 at the Municipal Stadium on Sunday.
-Manvir Singh scored the match-winner for Namdhari after TRAU’s Danish Aribam had cancelled out Saurabh Bhanwala’s strike in the first half.
+Kalyani (West Bengal)[India], December 18 : Namdhari FC were back to winning ways as they edged past TRAU FC 2-1 in an I-League match at the Municipal Stadium on Sunday.
+Manvir Singh scored the match-winner for Namdhari after TRAU's Danish Aribam had cancelled out Saurabh Bhanwala's strike in the first half.

 The victory was Namdhari's second in the competition and it helped the side move out of the bottom two spots in the points table.
 They are now 11th in the standings with eight points from 10 matches.
 TRAU remain pinned at the bottom spot with four points from 10 matches.